cogdog/truwriter/README.md

 ## Relatively Cool New Features & Updates

 **Options for Special Pages**  No longer are pages for the Welcome Desk (where access codes are entered) and Writer form required to have a set URL; you can create any Page desired for these functions, and set them as the active ones via the theme options.
+Version 2.0 does some better set up for defaults.

 **Better Front End Editor**  Reduced reliance on special pages.
 The links to the random entry and the one use to get the edit link are no longer needed, and are handle now in the code.
 These pages should be deleted from your site.
 On an update to version 1.7 or later, you might have to go to **Settings** - **Permalinks** and just click save to update the url rules.
 Also the method for using the special link to edit an entry is now done in a single click.
 Much better!